-Hundreds of migrants in southern Mexico board freight train
+Hundreds of migrants in southern Mexico board 'The Beast' heading north

 Mexico’s National Migration Institute did not reply to requests for comment on conditions at the facility.

-Reporting by Jose Cortes in Ixtepec and Delphine Schrank in Mexico City; Editing by Steve Orlofsky
+Reporting by Jose Cortes in Ixtepec and Delphine Schrank in Mexico City; Editing by Steve Orlofsky and Bill Berkrot